riyazdf/dockercon-workshop/apparmor/README.md

   - `Include` statements, such as `#include <abstractions/base>`, behave just like their `C` counterparts by expanding to additional AppArmor profile contents.

-  - AppArmor `deny` rules are evaluated first and have precedence over `allow` and `owner` rules.
-This means that deny rules cannot be overridden by subsequent allow or owner rules for the same resource.
+  - AppArmor `deny` rules have precedence over `allow` and `owner` rules.
+This means that `deny` rules cannot be overridden by subsequent `allow` or `owner` rules for the same resource.
+Moreover, an `allow` will be overridden by a subsequent `deny` on the same resource

   - For file operations, `r` corresponds to read, `w` to write, `k` to lock, `l` to link, and `x` to execute.